Features and Benefits

 Your files available from anywhere: Files you put on your Google Drive are accessible to you from any computer that has a web browser and an internet connection.

-Sync files: If you regularly use two (or more) computers, tablets and/or smart phones, you can install Google Drive software on each and automatically sync up to 30 GB worth of files, thus letting you work on the same files from any of your devices.
+Sync files: If you regularly use two (or more) computers, tablets and/or smart phones, you can install Google Drive software on each and automatically sync your files, thus letting you work on the same files from any of your devices.
 Note that files in Google Docs format do not sync; rather, your local Google Drive folder contains links to the online location of your Google Docs files.

 Large file transfers: Most email systems (such as the College's) limit the size of attachments, but Google Drive lets you share any sized file.

-You can also use the Amherst College FileSender utility for large size file transfers if you don't want them to take up your Google Drive space.
+You can also use the Amherst College FileSender utility for large size file transfers.

-AC Apps is accessible with any web browser, though some advanced features only work with Google Chrome.
+Google Apps for Education is accessible with any web browser, though some advanced features only work with Google Chrome.

 Detailed Training Available for Using Google Drive and Apps